Child Support When Child Turns 18

 Dear Wayne,

-This law is changing soon, as of January 2011, child support orders will all terminate at age 18; whether or not the child is still enrolled in high school.
+This law has changed recently.
+As of January 2011, child support orders will all terminate at age 18; whether or not the child is still enrolled in high school.

 You may need to contact the Florida Department of Revenue (DOR) to let them know that your child has reached the age of majority and request that the support be terminated.